yesyinka/blog_source/_posts/2013-04-23-concurrent-programming-6.markdown

 ## Abstract

-It's time to build something bsed on the concepts introduced in the past articles, to demonstrate a practical use of IPC structures.
-In this article I am going to show and comment the code of a very simple communication simulator written in C. The code leverages IPC queues to allow multiple processes to talk each other while running concurrently.
+Issue 5 of this series ended with a small program where two processes exchanged ten numbers through a message queue, thus being a synchronized producer-consumer couple.
+This time I am going to show and comment the code of a very simple communication simulator written in C. The code leverages IPC queues to allow multiple processes to talk each other while running concurrently.

 ## The simulator